hhu-propra1/time-tracker/README.md

 `java -jar SHADOW_JAR_FILE_NAME.jar -s`

-To get help, wirh all function that u can use, use
+To get help for all available functions, use

 `java -jar SHADOW_JAR_FILE_NAME.jar -h`

-To print all entrys to the console as table, use
+To print all entries to the console as a table, use

 `java -jar SHADOW_JAR_FILE_NAME.jar -t`